turhan38/TT-Ocr/README.md

 pip install paddleocr
 pip install mtranslate
 ```
-###  Usage
-Run  using the following command:
-echo 'INSERT-RUN-COMMAND-HERE'

-###  Testing
-Run the test suite using the following command:
-echo 'INSERT-TEST-COMMAND-HERE'

 ##  License

 This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.